Are you a spender? Are you someone who loves to shop and get a deal? Yet sometimes, the deals turn into a room full of

 Figure out what it is that triggers you to buy items you don’t really need.
-Is is a great deal?
+Is it a great deal?
 Is it when you are out with friends?
 Is it when you are feeling down?
 Once you know what your trigger is to avoid that.

 If it’s a deal, take a break from connecting online to your favorite money-saving blogs or getting updates from Groupon daily.
 Things are always on sale.
 You can take months off, jump back in and still see great deals.

 Count Your Blessings

 To stop buying stuff reflect on things you do have.
 Reflecting on all the items you have stored up in your spare bedroom won’t give you the joy that extends through all seasons of life.
 Reflecting on relationships will.

 Think about your spouse and the little ways they make your life more enjoyable.
 Think about your kids and the smile they bring to your face.

 Take a walk outside and breathe in nature and the freedom we experience by being able to have a roof, running water, and food.
-Appreciate the small things and you will experience joy that doesn’t come from stuff.
+Appreciate the small things and you will experience the joy that doesn’t come from stuff.

 Only Buy What You Need

 Don’t let your mind wander.
 Ask yourself do I need this?
 If you can’t say yes right away walk on by.
 If you start to justify why you need something take an honest step back and really think about the want/need.

 When you only buy things you need the guilt of walking past a room filled with stuff stops.
 You start to have room in your budget each week.
 You are able to take your kids on trips randomly knowing you have the financial means to do so.

 Buy for the Right Reason